garam masala made with Indian spices

 Garam masala recipe made with aromatic spices like cumin, cloves and many others

-How To Use Garam Masala
+How to use Garam Masala

-When To Add Garam Masala?
+When to add Garam Masala?

 It depends on the dish you are preparing.
-It is good to follow the recipe instructions of the particular dish.
+It is good to follow the recipe instructions of dish.
 In Indian cooking usually garam masala is added at one of the 2 stages of cooking.
 Sometimes it is added twice.

-A lot of recipes call for adding it along with red chilli powder when you make the curry base.
+A lot of recipes call for adding it along with red chili powder when you make the curry base.
 This way the whole dish is simmered along with the garam masala so it imparts delicious flavors.

 Faqs